 Another thing of note is the legal markets' reliance on testing the quality of their products in order to provide all the information necessary for consumers to know that the vaporizer that they are using is safe.

 Things were moving smoothly until reports of fake or bootleg vaporizer cartridges started making the rounds in major news outlets.
 It was an obvious target due to its rising popularity.
-Nothing can be perfect and when reports of teenagers and adults being hospitalized due to purchasing dab cartridges - that threw a large stick in the wheel of many industry leaders.
+Nothing can be perfect and when reports of teenagers and adults being hospitalized due to purchasing dab cartridges - threw a large stick in the wheel of many industry leaders.
 Not to mention put vaping on the dangerous list.
+With so many people purchasing refillable vape cartridges and pouring them at home, there was a lot of room for error.

 So what is in a fake vape cartridge?
 In many reports, 100% of fake vape cartridges contain hydrogen cyanide.
 Another chemical found in these products is a fungicide known as myclobutanil.
 This active chemical transforms into a poisonous gas when applied to heat.
 This represents the traces of hydrogen cyanide found in these fake devices.